EricTheToon/Fortlatro/README.md

 Double Pump - Uncommon - Retriggers every scoring played card takes 2 Joker slots instead of 1

+Fortnite Festival - Uncommon - Gains a charge when the condition is met At 2 charges gives X3 Mult condition changes every round

+Kinetic Blade - Uncommon - Gains a charge when a hand is played At 3 charges gives X3 Mult

+Kado Thorne's Time Machine - Rare - Sell this card to randomize the ante between -2 and +2

 # 2 Decks
 Eric Deck - Start with Eric